 A fluoride treatment is the most effective procedure available to help prevent tooth decay.
-Flouride is a naturally present mineral found in varying amounts in nearly all our food and water supplies.
+Fluoride is a naturally present mineral found in varying amounts in nearly all our food and water supplies.
 The benefits of fluoride have been known for over 50 years and are emphatically supported by many health and professional organizations.

 Fluoride works in two ways:

-A topical fluoride treatment strengthens the teeth once they have erupted by soaking into the outer surface of the tooth enamel and restoring resistence of the teeth to decay.
+A topical fluoride treatment strengthens the teeth once they have erupted by soaking into the outer surface of the tooth enamel and restoring resistance of the teeth to decay.
 Topical fluoride in typically applied by using fluoride containing dental products such as toothpaste, mouth rinses, and oral gels.
 Experienced dentists and dental hygienists generally recommend that children have a professional application of fluoride twice a year during their routine dental check-ups.

 A systemic fluoride treatment is used for strengthening teeth that have erupted as well as those that are developing under the gums.
-Systemic fluoride is also absrobed from most foods and our community water supplies.
-However, Systemic flouraide is also available as a supplement in either drop or gel form and can be prescribed by your dentist or primary physician.
+Systemic fluoride is also absorbed from most foods and our community water supplies.
+However, Systemic fluoride is also available as a supplement in either drop or gel form and can be prescribed by your dentist or primary physician.
 Typically, fluoride drops are recommended for infants and toddlers, while tablets are used for older children up through the teen years.
 Keep in mind, it is very important to carefully monitor the amounts of fluoride a child ingests.
 If too much fluoride is consumed while the teeth are developing they can develop a condition called fluorosis (white spots on the teeth).

 Although most people receive fluoride from food and water, sometimes it may not be enough to help prevent tooth decay.
-Your Alcan Dental Group dentist or dental hygienist may recommend the use of home or professional fluoride treatments due to one of the following issues:
+Your Alcan Family Dental dentist or dental hygienist may recommend the use of home or professional fluoride treatments due to one of the following issues:

 - Pits & Fissures on Chewing Surfaces